This Summer…

 Rating: 4/5

 Eternal Traces is a Multicultural Paranormal Romance novel surrounding the life of Veteran and Cardiologist Meryt Brownstone.
-Brownstone is an African American woman who, despite professional success, struggles to lay claim to her personal and mental life.
-While Meryt dreams of a change of scenery, she does not like getting too close to people and prefers to fly under the radar.
-She has not been involved in any serious romantic relationship in some time, and frequents daydreams of an ancient world.
-Hardworking and driven, Brownstone is also an undercover agent for the government, and divides her time between work, chatting with her friend Cindy, secret missions, and experimenting with synthetic blood.
+Brownstone is an African American woman who struggles to lay claim to her personal and mental life despite her professional success.
+While Meryt dreams of a change of scenery, she prefers to avoid getting too close to people and prefers to fly under the radar.
+She has not been involved in any serious romantic relationship in some time and frequents daydreams of an ancient world.
+Hardworking and driven, Brownstone is also an undercover agent for the government and divides her time between work, chatting with her friend Cindy, secret missions, and experimenting with synthetic blood.

 coversb